 In some cases, your provider may need to get approval in advance from our Prior Authorization Department for certain types of services or tests that you receive in-network (this is called getting prior authorization).
 Your PCP or other provider is responsible for getting prior authorization.
-Services and items requiring prior-authorization are listed in the Medical Benefits obtained prior authorization from the plan before you receive care or services that require it.
+Services and items requiring prior authorization are listed in the Medical Benefits Chart in Chapter 4, Section 2.1.
+You are responsible for making sure that your provider has obtained prior authorization from the plan before you receive care or services that require it.